Asgaros/asgaros-forum/readme.txt

 Asgaros Forum is a lightweight and simple forum plugin for WordPress.

 == Description ==
 Asgaros Forum is the perfect WordPress plugin for you if you want to extend your website with a lightweight discussion board.
-It is easy to setup and manage, integrates perfectly with WordPress and comes with a small amout of features which makes it fast and simple.
+It is easy to set up and manage, integrates perfectly with WordPress and comes with a small amount of features which makes it fast and simple.

 = Features =
 * File uploads